Use these in every day life and you will reach your weight loss goals.

 The 5th Commandment - Set realistic goals.

 You will not/should not lose a stone in a week.
-If you do, you are probably starving your body and ruining your normal metabolic rate.
+If you do, you are probably starving your body and hating life.

 Setting unrealistic goals ultimately results in failure.
 You don't hit them, you get down about it, you eat cake!
 We have all been there, even us professionals.